Car Paint Repair Costs: How to Pay for Auto Body Scratches

 Fixing your car can put a major dent in your finances, especially if you don’t have an emergency fund.
-While insurance can cover many regular repairs, the cost to fix a scratch on a car or similar damage may not necessarily fall under insurance coverage.
+While insurance can cover many regular repairs, car paint repair costs may not necessarily fall under insurance coverage.

 While a dollar amount or range can help you determine if you should get paint repairs for your car, it’s not that easy to calculate.

-In general, a car painting job takes about five coats of paint.
-There are usually two coats of primer or base paint, two coats of color, and a final clear coat.
+In general, a car paint job takes about five coats of paint.
+There are usually two coats of primer or base paint, two coats of color and a final clear coat.
 Each coat requires prep work and drying time before the next step can begin.

 The more extreme or deep the paint damage is, the more you can expect to have to pay to repair it.
 There are a few things that auto body shops consider when fixing the paint on your car:

 It’s no secret that different kinds of cars come with different car repair costs.
 And that holds true when it comes to car paint repair jobs.
 The bigger your car, for instance, the more surface area that may need to be repaired.

 Additionally, if your car is a luxury brand, the paint job will likely cut into your budget more deeply.
 That’s because many of the colors that cost more from the factory have added metallic flakes or a pearl finish that makes them more costly to produce, and more difficult to apply.

 The color of your car can affect its repair costs.
 We’ve already seen how this applies to luxury cars, but it can even apply to non-luxury models.
 Some colors are so specialized that they can only be found at the manufacturer.
 That means that the cost of the raw materials to make your car look great again will be higher.